techstackmedia/react-front-to-back/README.md

 ## Description

-This code demonstrates the use of React's `useState` hook to manage state in functional components.
-It consists of three components: `FeedbackItem`, `App`, and `Header`.

 **`FeedbackItem` Component:**

 1. The `FeedbackItem` component uses the `useState` hook to create three state variables: `rating`, `text`, and `increment`.